SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 ## Actions
 The possible actions that could be applied by the agent must be defined.
 The CartPole environment has two actions as discussed in the previous step, move the cart left or right.
 This could be achieved by applying a constant force field on the cart with a positive value (right direction) or a negative value (left direction) depending on the chosen action 0 or 1, respectively.

-We can define an `ApplyAction` class that inherits from `Sofa.Core.Controller`, which allows us to add this component to the scene and make it update the value of the `constantForceField` component during the simulations steps.
+We can define an `ApplyAction` class that inherits from `Sofa.Core.Controller`, which allows us to add this component to the scene and make it update the value of the `constantForceField` component during the simulation steps.
 We initialize an `incr` variable to define the value of the force change between two consecutive steps.

 The `compute_action` method sets the actual value of the action to take based on the value returned by the RL algorithm.
 The `_move` method is used to update the force field applied on the cart by changing the x value of the `constantForceField` object of the cart to control the motion of the cart left and right.
 Finally, the `apply_action` method will be used to apply the action by the agent.